samuele-ruffino96/order-manager/docker/README.md

 # Build Script Documentation

 ## Overview

 The `build-docker-image.sh` script automates the process of building the order-manager Spring Boot application and creating its Docker image.
-The script handles Maven build and Docker image creation in one step.
+The script handles Maven build and Docker images creation.

 ## Usage